 For a detailed consultation with our Singapore orthodontist, contact us at 6836 9808 today.

 Dr Lawrence Yong is an accredited and experienced orthodontist in Singapore who has devoted over 20 years of his career to creating perfect smiles.
-Having completed his Masters of Dental Surgery (Orthodontics) at the National University of Singapore in 2002, Dr Yong was admitted as a Member of the Royal College of Surgeons (Edinburgh) and has been in practice ever since.
-This dedication to his craft ensures he remains up-to-date on modern orthodontic treatments, combining time-tested techniques with new innovations in the field.
-For a detailed consultation with our Singapore orthodontist, contact us at 6836 9808 today.
+Having completed his Master's of Dental Surgery (Orthodontics) at the National University of Singapore in 2002, Dr Yong was admitted as a Member of the Royal College of Surgeons (Edinburgh) and has been in practice ever since.
+His dedication to his craft ensures he remains up-to-date on modern orthodontic treatments, combining time-tested techniques with new innovations in the field.

 Orthodontic treatment can be given to anyone at any age, including older adults!
-Generally speaking, however, it is best to seek orthodontic treatment in the pre-teen to teenage years, in order to detect, monitor and treat one’s teeth as early as possible while the jaw and pattern of permanent teeth are still developing.
+However, it is best to seek orthodontic treatment in the pre-teen to teenage years in order to detect, monitor and treat one’s teeth as early as possible while the jaw and pattern of permanent teeth are still developing.

 The frequency of appointments can vary based on your specific treatment plan.
 Typically, patients with braces are seen every 4 to 8 weeks.
 If you are using devices like Invisalign trays, the visits may be spaced out a little further apart.

-Orthodontic care can be expensive, and the cost may vary depending on the complexity of the case, the treatment plan, type of braces used and the expertise of the orthodontist.
-Nonetheless, orthodontic treatment is highly worth it, for the benefits you get far outweigh the costs.
+Orthodontic care can be expensive and the cost may vary depending on the complexity of the case, the treatment plan, the type of braces used and the expertise of the orthodontist.
+Nonetheless, orthodontic treatment is highly recommended due to the benefits that often outweigh the costs.